-Originally only released as a boxed edition the Iron Man figure was briefly released on a carded version before being dropped from the line.
+He was also originally only released as a boxed edition but was briefly released on a carded version before being dropped from the line.
 There were two version of the boxed figure, the first featuring the 'old' Mego logo and the second featuring the newer Mego logo.

-This version has therefore become incredibly hard to find mint on card ( MOC ) today, selling for thousands of dollars and thus highly prized by collectors.
-It's also important to note he was only available on a regular card and NOT a Kresge card.
-This is probably in the top 3 rarest of all the carded Super Hero figures and has sold for as much as $10,000 on auction!
+The carded Iron Man figure has become incredibly hard to find, especially Mint On Card ( MOC ) today, selling for thousands of dollars and thus is highly prized by collectors.
+It's important to note that he was only available on a regular card and NOT a Kresge card.
+This figure is probably in the top 3 rarest of all the carded Super Hero figures and has sold for as much as $10,000 on auction!

 There was also a printing error on the carded version as the red drop shadow was missing on the "A" of Iron Man and was left white.